British Columbia is home to many innovative, world-class companies.

 Thompson/Okanagan

-Located in the interior of B.C., the Thompson-Okanagan region is a popular tourist destination, renowned for its sunny climate, beautiful landscapes, and relaxed lifestyle.
-Its diverse economy is based on agriculture, the service sector, logging, and manufacturing.
+Located in the interior of B.C., the Thompson-Okanagan region is popular destination, renowned for its sunny climate, beautiful landscapes, and relaxed lifestyle.
+Its diverse economy is based on agriculture, the service sector, forest products and manufacturing.

 • Population: 609,300